Jason Mraz: 2008–2011: We Sing. We Dance. We Steal Things.

-Mraz's 2008 world tour took him all over the United States, Europe, Asia and Australia.
+Mraz's 2008 world tour traveled across the United States, Europe, Asia, and Australia.
 His personal photo travelogue from the world tour was published as a book, titled A Thousand Things (2008).
-The book contains Polaroids from his time touring and backpacking around Europe, and was launched with a photo exhibition at Charles Cowles Gallery in New York City at the end of 2008.
-Also in 2008, Mraz played with Eric Clapton to a crowd of 45,000 in Hyde Park, London, sold out London's Royal Albert Hall and performed at the Nobel Peace Prize Concert in Oslo.
-That year also marked his Music, Magic & Make Peace Tour with Bushwalla, The Makepeace Brothers, and magician Justin Willman.
-Mraz brought along the magician after picking up magic as a hobby during recording sessions for We Sing.
-We Dance.
-We Steal Things.
-On January 31, 2009, Mraz was the musical guest on Saturday Night Live, performing "I'm Yours" and "Lucky", which peaked on the Hot 100 at number 82.
+The book was launched with a photo exhibition at Charles Cowles Gallery in New York City at the end of 2008.
+Also in 2008, Mraz played with Eric Clapton to a crowd of 45,000 in Hyde Park, London, sold out London's Royal Albert Hall, and performed at the Nobel Peace Prize Concert in Oslo.
+That year, he embarked on the Music, Magic & Make Peace Tour with Bushwalla, The Makepeace Brothers, and magician Justin Willman.

-In 2009, Mraz was awarded the Hal David Starlight Award from the Songwriters Hall of Fame.

-Love Is a Four Letter Word (2010–13)

-In 2009, while preparing for his new album, Mraz recorded "The Way Is Love", an unreleased Roy Orbison song, as a duet with Willie Nelson.
+In 2009, Mraz recorded "The Way Is Love", an unreleased Roy Orbison song, as a duet with Willie Nelson.
 In November 2009, he released the live CD/DVD Jason Mraz's Beautiful Mess: Live on Earth, recorded in Chicago during the Gratitude Café tour.
 The following year, he went to Brazil to record "Simplesmente Todo" with Milton Nascimento, who sings in Portuguese while Mraz sings in English.
-He also did some writing with Dido, and recorded new material with producer Martin Terefe.
-Mraz then released two live EPs: the Life Is Good EP on October 5, 2010, and the Live Is A Four Letter Word EP on February 28, 2012.
+He also did some writing with Dido and recorded new material with producer Martin Terefe.
+Mraz released the live EP, Life Is Good on October 5, 2010.